KaiyangZhou/deep-person-reid/README.md

 ### Test

 #### Evaluation mode
 Use `--evaluate` to switch to the evaluation mode.
-In doing so, no model training is performed.
-For example, say you wanna load model weights at `path_to/resnet50.pth.tar` for `resnet50` and do evaluation on Market1501, you can do
+In doing so, **no** model training is performed.
+For example, say you wanna load pretrained model weights at `path_to/resnet50.pth.tar` for `resnet50` and do evaluation on Market1501, you can do
 ```bash
 python train_imgreid_xent.py \
 -s market1501 \ # this does not matter any more